The Ultimate Guide To Cycling in Italy

 The good news was my Italian was decent enough to ask for directions; it just wasn’t good enough to understand the response.
 There’s a saying: that the way a relationship starts is usually an indication of the way it will be, and so it was for my journey in Bologna.
 An SOS course correction redirected my studies to (and eventual graduation from) Pisa, then Lucca.

 Through hindsight, I came to realize that we are as many people as the languages we speak.
 Speaking Italian wasn’t as simple as learning to translate individual English words; I had to develop a whole new way of relating to the world and expressing myself.

 That whole new world opened itself up to me as a vibrant cycling community in Lucca.
 A local Gran Fondo team welcomed me with open arms, and that’s when I knew I had made my first real Italian friends.
 The race schedule was initially a mystery, but it didn’t take long to see that their toothpick physiques were destined for the high mountains, and that’s when I was to be reborn as a climber, too.

 Italians take their Gran Fondo racing every bit as seriously as I did my pro cycling career.
 If I wanted even to contest in these races, I would need a small army of three to five gregari to take the wind, close the gaps and provide moral support — all for a lousy prosciutto and a bottle of local wine.

 Lastly, to fill in the gaps of my cycling in Italy experience, I guided for companies like La Fuga, inGamba, Rapha Travel and others.
 The thing is, though, as soon as you close one gap, a new one opens.

 A lifetime isn’t nearly enough to discover Italy by bike, and that, my friend, is very good news.
 We have our whole lives to learn new things.
-Whether or not you will ever cycle in Italy with me on a guided ride or cycling trip, I welcome you to never stop exploring.
+Whether or not you’ll ever cycle in Italy with me on a guided ride or cycling trip, I welcome you to never stop exploring.